-Irish Soda Bread is one of the easiest types of bread you can make at home.
-All you need are pantry staple ingredients and a craving for fresh, warm, melt-in-your-mouth home-baked bread.
+Irish Soda Bread is one of the easiest breads you can make at home.
+All you need are pantry staple ingredients and a craving for melt-in-your-mouth home-baked bread.
+Its fluffy on the inside, with a crisp, golden crust, and delicious (optional) raisins studded throughout.

 This recipe was originally published in Feb of 2019, but I just updated it with clearer directions and new photos!